By: Izzy Kalman, MS, NCSP

 Why are our children becoming emotionally weaker?
 There are numerous reasons, but one of the major ones is the counter-intuitively named “anti-bullying” education they have been receiving since preschool.
 I have been warning for close to two decades that the typical anti-bullying messages are resulting in what I call a “generation of emotional marshmallows.”
 It’s because these messages instill in children an external locus of control.

 What have children been taught in recent years?
-That if other kids are mean to them, it has nothing to do with themselves; it is because the other kids are bullies.
-That they are powerless to handle bullies on their own because bullies are stronger.
-That it is the responsibility of everyone around them to protect them from bullies.
+That if other kids are mean to them, it has nothing to do with themselves; it is because the other kids are just that way.
+That they are powerless to handle social aggression on their own because the kids that target them are stronger.
+That it is the responsibility of everyone around them to protect them their feelings.

 In other words, they are being taught to have an external locus of control.